Azkali/Switchdeck/README.md

 * `SWITCHDECK_GAMEMODE=1 or 2 %command%`.
 Launching Steam games with this command **frees up over 1GB of RAM**.
 In **Mode 1** it unloads steamwebhelper on game launch and restores it on exit, online multiplayer is still supported in this mode.
 In **Mode 2** it also stops KDE Plasma & background services.
 Restoring Steam or KDE after game exit is gonna take a few seconds.
 * [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) Patch for Steam Proton and [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom).
 * [VKD3D v2.3.1](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) Patch for Steam Proton and [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom).
-* Wine Vulkan extension patch for Proton and [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom) to fix Vertex explosions in 32-bit games, caused by broken nvidia drivers.
+* Vulkan extension patch for Proton and [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom) to fix Vertex explosions in 32-bit games.
+(Caused by broken Nvidia Drivers.)
 * KDE Context Menu: Add to Steam, to easily import non-Steam games.

 ---

 ## Information
-* To update Switchdeck simply run `update-switchdeck.sh` in your Steam folder.
+* [Game compatibility list](https://docs.google.com/spreadsheets/d/1UrLwRaIZGAL6J7l9QK_DO4MB45KzIUKIfKZIOE4hid4).
+Not every title is supported or fully playable.
 * Several launch commands are defined in `launch-steam.sh`.
 Feel free to tweak them to fit your needs.
 Changing `STEAMDECK_MODE="false"` to `true` at the top enables steamdeck / big picture mode.
-* [Game compatibility list](https://docs.google.com/spreadsheets/d/1UrLwRaIZGAL6J7l9QK_DO4MB45KzIUKIfKZIOE4hid4).
-Not every title is supported or fully playable.
-* `wineesync` is disabled in `launch-steam.sh` because it causes crashes with dxvk / vulkan.
+* `wineesync` causes crashes with DXVK and is disabled in `launch-steam.sh`.
-* [Proton-CachyOS](https://github.com/CachyOS/proton-cachyos/releases) and [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom) can be used instead of Valve-Proton.
+* [Proton-CachyOS](https://github.com/CachyOS/proton-cachyos/releases), [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom) and [Luxtorpeda](https://luxtorpeda.org/) can be used as well.
 Some games may only work with [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom).
-* For older games, you may need to force Proton 10+ in the settings, as Steam often defaults to unsupported older versions.
-* If a game crashes on launch try OpenGL instead: `PROTON_USE_WINED3D=1 %command%`.
-* The Switch only supports up to Vulkan 1.2, that's why [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) and an old version of [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) are patched in to Proton.
+* [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) and an old version of [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) are patched in to Proton because Nintendo Switch only supports up to Vulkan 1.2.

 ---